Efficient harmonic resolvent analysis via time-stepping: Computing harmonic resolvent modes using time stepping

 \subsection{RSVD-\texorpdfstring{$\Delta t$}{deltat} for harmonic resolvent analysis}

 By recognizing the equivalence between time stepping and solving linear systems in the frequency domain, we can effectively address the limitations of the RSVD-LU algorithm, leading to the development of RSVD-$\Delta t$.
+The time-stepping aspect of RSVD-\Dt relies on the linearized operator $\bm A_p$ without explicitly constructing $\bm H$ in Fourier space.
 The algorithmic steps for extending RSVD-\Dt to harmonic systems are presented in Algorithm~\ref{alg:alg_RSVDt}.

 The algorithm proposed in this study is based on the RSVD-\Dt algorithm introduced by \citet{Farghadanetal23}, and we will provide a concise overview of the key steps.
-Initially, a random matrix $\hat{\boldsymbol{\varTheta}}$ is generated (line \ref{algt:stp1}) to compute the sketch of $\bm H$ through time stepping (line \ref{algt:stp2}). \texttt{DirectAction} is a function that computes the action of $\bm H$ onto a given forcing using time-stepping and transforms the steady-state responses to Fourier space.
-Next, an optional power iteration is performed (lines \ref{algt:stp3_1} and \ref{algt:stp3_2}) via $q$ successive applications of \texttt{DirectAction} and \texttt{AdjointAction}, enhancing the accuracy of harmonic resolvent modes.
+Initially, a random matrix $\hat{\boldsymbol{\varTheta}} \in \mathbb C^{NN_{\omega}\times k}$ is generated (line \ref{algt:stp1}) to compute the sketch of $\bm H$ through time stepping (line \ref{algt:stp2}).
+The dimensions of the random matrix are determined by the state dimension $N$, the number of frequencies to resolve $N_{\omega}$, and the desired number of modes to compute $k$.. \texttt{DirectAction} is a function that computes the action of $\bm H$ onto a given forcing using time-stepping and transforms the steady-state responses to Fourier space.
+As outlined in $\S$\ref{sec:H_time-stepping}, \texttt{DirectAction} solves \eqref{eqn:linsys_harmonic} with zero initial condition over a sufficiently long time interval, causing the initial transient response to dissipate. $T_t$ represents the duration of this interval before the transient diminishes.
+The forcing term in \eqref{eqn:linsys_harmonic} is constructed via inverse Fourier transform of $\hat{\boldsymbol{\varTheta}}$ and the steady-state response undergoes a Fourier transform to obtain $\hat{\bm Y}$.
+Next, an optional power iteration (\texttt{PI}) is performed (lines \ref{algt:stp3_1} and \ref{algt:stp3_2}) via $q$ successive applications of \texttt{DirectAction} and \texttt{AdjointAction}, enhancing the accuracy of harmonic resolvent modes.
 QR decomposition is performed to obtain $\hat{\bm Q}_{\varOmega}$ (line \ref{algt:stp4}) before constructing $\bm S$ via time stepping (line \ref{algt:stp5}). \texttt{AdjointAction} is the function that computes the action of $\bm H^*$ onto a given forcing using time-stepping and transforms the steady-state responses to Fourier space.
+This function is similar to \texttt{DirectAction}, but it evolves the adjoint system.
+The forcing term in \texttt{AdjointAction} is constructed via the inverse Fourier transform of $\hat{\bm Q}$.
 An SVD (line \ref{algt:stp6}) is conducted to obtain the optimal forcing modes $\bm V_H \in \mathbb C^{NN_{\omega}\times k}$ and gains $\boldsymbol{\varSigma}_H \in \mathbb R^{k\times k}$ of $\bm H$.
 Lastly, the optimal response modes $\bm U_H \in \mathbb C^{NN_{\omega}\times k}$ are recovered in line \ref{algt:stp7}.